Topology of quadrature domains: Singular quadrature domains and Hele-Shaw flow

 The case $k=1$ is illustrated in the second picture in Figure \ref{fig-proof}: we inscribe a cardioid in an ellipse so that the interior of the complement $K$ (the shaded region) has 3 components.
 If $k\geq 2$ we also inscribe $k-1$ disjoint open disks in $K$ so that the interior of the complement has $2k+1$ components.
 It is easy to justify the existence of such ``Apollonian'' packing using convexity considerations.
 Applying Hele-Shaw flow with source at infinity, we get an unbounded quadrature domain of connectivity $2k+1$.
 It is important that according to \eqref{eq-thma2} in Theorem \ref{thm-A1}, $2k+1$ is the maximal connectivity for unbounded quadrature domains with a node at infinity such that $d=k+2$ and $n=k+1$.
 There are no double points by the argument in Section \ref{sec-proofA}, and we get a non-singular quadrature domain with the same quadrature function by the Hele-Shaw flow.

 \item If $c=2k$, then there exists a bounded quadrature function $\Omega$ of connectivity $c$ with $k+2$ simple nodes.
-The proof is exactly analogous to the above cases except that we use the Hele-Shaw flow from a {\em finite} source.
+The proof is exactly the same as in the case of unbounded domains except that we use the Hele-Shaw flow with a {\em finite} source.
 The setup for Apollonian packing ($k=1$) is shown in the 3rd picture in Figure \ref{fig-proof}.
 The maximality of the connectivity follows from \eqref{eq-thma4} in Theorem \ref{thm-A2}.

 \item If $c=2k+1$, then there exists a bounded quadrature function $\Omega$ of connectivity $c$ with two double points and $k-1$ simple nodes.
-The proof is exactly analogous to the above case.
 The case $k=1$ is shown in the 4th picture in Figure \ref{fig-proof}. \end{itemize} \end{proof}

 Let us now finish the proof of the theorem.
 Given $d$ and some configuration of ovals satisfying \eqref{ovals}, we want to construct a non-singular algebraic droplet $K$ of degree $d$ such that $\partial K$ is topologically equivalent to the given configuration.
 Let $\widetilde K$ denote the compact set bounded by the given ovals.
 We can describe its topology by an (oriented) rooted tree as follows.
 The vertices of the tree are complementary domains $U$ of $\widetilde K$ with the unbounded domain being the root.
 The edges are the pairs $[U_1,U_2]$ such that $U_2$ sits inside some bounded component of $U_1^c$ and there is a curve in $\widetilde K$ connecting $\partial U_1$ and $\partial U_2$.
-Using the induction with respect to the graph distance from the root, we can find a family $\{\Omega\}$ of disjoint quadrature domains with the same connectivities and the same rooted tree structure as $\{U\}$ so that the orders of $\Omega$'s are related to the connectivities as in Lemma \ref{lemma-maximal}.
-As we mentioned, we then have
+Using the induction with respect to the graph distance from the root, we can construct a family $\{\Omega\}$ of disjoint non-singular quadrature domains such that the corresponding oval configuration is equivalent to $\partial \tilde K$, the orders of non-simply connected $\Omega$'s are related to their connectivities as in Lemma \ref{lemma-maximal} and the simply connected $\Omega$'s are round disks.